pierian-co/custom-cxo-activity-dashboard-adobe-target-googlesheets/README.md

 ### <a name="step2"></a> Step 2.
 Create GoogleSheets
 I have used 2 separate GoogleSheets - one to store Credentials to connect to Adobe IO and another to store details of Adobe Target activities.
 This way we need not worry about Credentials being shared further - only activity data is shared with the recipients.

-**1. Credentials Googlesheet**
+**1. Credentials GoogleSheet**
-This Googlesheet contains credentails of the Adobe IO project created on Step 1 above.
+This GoogleSheet contains credentials of the Adobe IO project created on Step 1 above.
 Here's the [template of Credentials sheet](https://docs.google.com/spreadsheets/d/1nkF3EE3WL0UGhtFFFxjhG1OkDKyGSIBuW6Fd3kcmJa4/edit?usp=sharing)

 Fields in Credentials sheet
 - Tenant: Adobe Target tenant (you can find it in the URL when you select Adobe Target from Adobe Experience Cloud Console)
 - Target Client Code: Get this under Account details section of Adobe Target console by navigating to Administration > Implementation
-- X-Api-Key: Client ID from your Adobe IO Project's Credentential page
+- X-Api-Key: Client ID from your Adobe IO Project's Credential page
-- Client-Secret: Get it by clicking on Retrieve client secret button on your Adobe IO Project's Credentential page
+- Client-Secret: Get it by clicking on Retrieve client secret button on your Adobe IO Project's Credential page
-- Adobe-Org-Id: Organization Id from your Adobe IO Project's Credentential page
+- Adobe-Org-Id: Organization Id from your Adobe IO Project's Credential page
-- Tech-Account_Id: Technical Account ID from your Adobe IO Project's Credentential page
+- Tech-Account_Id: Technical Account ID from your Adobe IO Project's Credential page
 - Private-Key-Path: local path of Private Key generated when Adobe IO Project was created (refer to Step 1 details)

-**2. ActivitiesData Googlesheet**
+**2. ActivitiesData GoogleSheet**
-ActivitiesData Googlesheet contains data related to Adobe Target activities.
+ActivitiesData GoogleSheet contains data related to Adobe Target activities.
 Here's the [template of ActivitiesData sheet](https://docs.google.com/spreadsheets/d/1lk5btAUQAwO6IfaA4UeqSIF29wnC7zNNvsA_Dyoophw/edit?usp=sharing) I have used in this project.

 This GoogleSheet contains 2 types of fields:
 a.
 Extracted from Adobe Target API: The fields have prefix of AT in the template.
 b.
 Custom fields: I have added some custom fields examples in the template that can be updated against each activity.
 Anyone who accesses the dashboard can make use of these custom fields to filter activities e.g.
 - just show me activities that belong to eCommerce team
-- show me activities that had a clear winning experience Additionaly you can add fields that provide further details about an activity.
+- show me activities that had a clear winning experience

+Additionally you can add fields that provide further details about an activity.
 For example, we create a Confluence page for each activity with all details such as Audiences, Screen-shots, Results and so on.
 Users of the dashboard can click on the link and access more details.

 Examples of Custom fields used in this example:
 - Custom-LastDBUpdateDate: Date when details of an activity were updated last